vanesterik/mads-deep-learning-portfolio/assigments/_posts/2025-09-25-ethics-portfolio-assigment-1/index.md

 ## Introduction

-For the lecture of ethics, we are asked to research ethical models.
+For the lectures of ethics, we are asked to research ethical models.
 This to get a better understanding of how to approach ethical dilemmas in the field of data science.

 I will perform a relatively simple literature study in order to gain knowledge on this field and comply with the assignment.
-I will research two ethical models, compare them, and state my preference.
-Finally, I will explain which model I believe is most suited for data ethics.
+I will research multiple ethical models and compare them.
+In conclusion, I will explain which model I believe is most suited for data ethics.

 ## Method

-The requirements for this literature study are as follows:
+The approach for this literature study are as follows:

 - Research internationally since the field of ethics is globally relevant.
 - Do not restrict the search to any timeframe as ethics is a long-standing field of study.
 - Focus on peer-reviewed journals and conference papers to ensure the quality and credibility of the sources.
 - Use keywords such as "ethical models", "ethical frameworks", "decision making", and "list of ethical models" to find relevant literature.
+- Use boolean operators (AND, OR, NOT) to refine the search results.
+- Use search engines and databases such as DuckDuckGo, Wikipedia and ScienceDirect to find relevant articles.
+- Summarize and compare the models based on their key features, strengths, and weaknesses.

 ## Results